New Philosophy Of Development

 really an alternative philosophy

-Because scientific experiments are normally described in space and time, there may exist domains outside of the domains of space and time and thereby of sciences themselves where something else should replace experiments.
+Scientific experiments are classically described in space and time.
+There may exist domains, where space and time might not be defined and sciences themselves could not rely on experiments applying measurements.
 This would mean to include other disciplines for research beyond those limits of definition.
 Optimization could replace verification by using recursion through iterative approximation.
-As life processes have to be fully compatible with general natural laws, guidelines for optimization may possibly be found by considering and comparing relevant other disciplines.
+As life processes have to be fully compatible with general natural laws, guidelines for optimization may possibly be found by considering and comparing other disciplines relevant for life.
 Which could be such disciplines and their typical properties in comparing different generations?

 Religion (not institutionalized) and art were traditionally considered to be equivalent disciplines in life.
 Nowadays they are not accepted in scientific research just because they do not allow experiments under controlled conditions.
 We might better speak of religiousness, which is guided by the principle of simplicity as expressed in traditional moral.
 Correspondingly art is guided by harmony as found in beauty or symmetry.
 Science itself as a third discipline values the principle of consistency, taken as a must for serious controls.
 Generally a principle in this sense is meant to be something intended rather than a strict law.

 Any kind of processes described by classical mathematics implicate the existence of borders within which they are defined.
 Expansion is limited in life by contact inhibition (not defined or not allowed space).
-In elementary physics expansion is limited in similar way by the Pauli principle with its essential consequence that different masses can not penetrate one another.
+In elementary physics expansion is limited by the axiomatic Pauli principle not allowing masses to penetrate one another.
 This kind of expansion is meant by growth.
 However expansion described by fractal mathematics does not respect borders and can be considered as genuine unlimited development.
 Growth thus means spatial expansion, while development is an outcome of following generations.
 By development the coming about and eventual disappearing of features is meant.
 Evolution rather means the showing up of permanent new features.

 Thus the terms growth and development are understood as basically different or opposed to one another.
 They can be seen as a dualism or possibly even as the base for description of all dualisms in Nature.
 The particle/wave dualism found by de Broglie in 1924 refers to particles of limited space and simultaneously includes the notion of a wave not being limited In its extension.

-Growth involves limits as it became known by the Club of Rome 1972.
+Economic growth involves political limits as it became known by the Club of Rome 1972.
 Growth is a short-term outcome of the respect of borders, while various historical invasions illustrate long-term developments despite or by respect-less breaking of borders or taboos.
 Borders and taboos as seen this way mean to a large extent the same.
-Sedentary life needs respect of borders and restricts freedom, while nomadic life tends to do the opposite valuing freedom higher than borders or taboos.
+Sedentary life needs and seeks respect of borders and restricts freedom, while nomadic life tends to do the opposite valuing freedom higher than borders or taboos.
 More freedom allows for more genuine development as defined above.